3-Round-Stones/callimachus/README.txt

 | Installation |
 ----------------

-There are two ways to acquire and run Callimachus:  Download the ZIP archive or checkout the Subversion repository.
+There are three ways to acquire and run Callimachus:  Download the installer (preferred), download the ZIP archive or checkout the Subversion repository.

+Callimachus has a graphical installer that is the primary way to install and configure Callimachus.
+The installer may be re-run any time you need to change your Callimachus configuration.
+You may also re-run the installer to change the password for the initial user.

+Execute the installer by running its JAR file:
+[[
+$ java -jar callimachus-setup-<version>.jar
+]]

 If you download a ZIP archive of a release from http://callimachusproject.org/, extract it into a new directory.
 Edit etc/callimachus.conf and change the